Auxilor/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

 conditions: [ ]
 ```

-The effects section is the core functionality of the Booster.
+The effects section is the core functionality of the booster.
 You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the booster is active.

 Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.